No 10 denies blocking James Dyson’s £6m donation to state primary school

 “We’ve been dealing with that request to expand the school as quickly as possible since it was submitted over the summer.”

-Sir James, writing in a letter to The Times, described it as “a tragic example of how politicians’ actions fail to match their rhetoric” in wanting to turn the UK into a science and technology superpower.
+Sir James described it as “a tragic example of how politicians’ actions fail to match their rhetoric” in wanting to turn the UK into a science and technology superpower.

 “If the government is serious about being a science superpower and levelling up, then I implore the education secretary to intervene and give parents what they want — and the country the sort of investment that will help deliver the superpower status the government says it craves,” he said.

-His donation is conditional on the Department for Education’s regional office approving the expansion of the state primary school’s pupil numbers from 420 to 630, the newspaper reported.
+An agreement between Wiltshire Council and local developer Persimmon Homes suggests that the school needs to build additional classrooms to accommodate more pupils, as well as the new science and technology centre in order to use the land allocated for its expansion, it is understood.

-Sir James wrote: “Land is available at no cost and 94 per cent of local people support the scheme but the local authority and Department for Education say no, citing the risk of other schools having insufficient numbers.
+Sir James wrote: “Land is available at no cost and 94% of local people support the scheme but the local authority and Department for Education say no, citing the risk of other schools having insufficient numbers.

 “They would rather hundreds of Malmesbury’s children commute unsustainably, by bus, to outlying village schools and deny parents the choice to send their children to this outstanding local school.”